geelen/glenmaddern.com/src/lib/articles/icss.md

 #### Dependencies across languages

-From what I can tell, RequireJS was the first to do it but lately Webpack & JSPM have popularised the notion of `require`ing (or `include`ing because [it's 2015 already](http://glenmaddern.com/articles/javascript-in-2015)) a non-JS file that your JS depends on.
+From what I can tell, RequireJS was the first to do it but lately Webpack & JSPM have popularised the notion of `require`ing (or `import`ing because [it's 2015 already](http://glenmaddern.com/articles/javascript-in-2015)) a non-JS file that your JS depends on.
 For example:

 ```js
 import url from './logo.png';